dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 It is strongly recommended that implementations of this standard take steps towards protecting against Denial of Service (DoS) attacks.
 Some non-exhaustive list of examples for recommended mitigations are given next:
   * Enforcing limits, such as the number of active approvals per token for token-level approvals or per principal for collection-level approvals, to constrain the state size of the ledger.
 Examples of such limits are given in this standard through various metadata attributes.
-  * Enforcing rate limits, such as the number of transactions such as approvals or approval revocations can be performed on a per token and per principal basis to constrain the size of the transaction log for the ledger.
+  * Enforcing rate limits, such as the number of transactions such as approvals or approval revocations, can be performed on a per-token and per-principal basis to constrain the size of the transaction log for the ledger.
-  * The execution of operations such as approving collections and revoking such approvals could be constrained to parties who own at least one token.
+  * The execution of operations such as approving collections and revoking such approvals could be constrained to parties who own at least one token on a ledger.
 This helps prevent DoS by attackers who create a large number of principals and perform such operations without holding tokens.

 ### Protection Against Attacks Against Web Applications

-We strongly advise developers who display untrusted images (e.g., the token logo or images referenced from NFT metadata) or strings in a Web application to follow Web application security best practices to avoid attacks such as XSS and CSRF resulting from malicious content provided by a ledger.
+We strongly advise developers who display untrusted user-generated data like images (e.g., the token logo or images referenced from NFT metadata) or strings in a Web application to follow Web application security best practices to avoid attacks such as XSS and CSRF resulting from malicious content provided by a ledger.
 As one particular example, images in the SVG format provide potential for attacks if used improperly.
 See, for example, the OWASP guidelines for protecting against [XSS](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html) or [CSRF](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
+The above examples are only selected examples and by no means provide an exhaustive view of security issues.

 <!--